T

 Destination-specific money tips

-• Groceries from budget supermarkets like Bónus or Krónan are your best bet for saving on food.
+• Groceries from supermarkets like Bónus or Krónan are your best bet for saving money on food, especially for breakfast and snacks.

 Plan the rest of your Reykjavik trip